 It’s very simple, but it’s also very powerful.

 I studied every aspect of mindfulness and meditation.
 Quit drinking.
 Started living a healthier life for the better.
 And a few years later I became a meditation teacher and launched this very blog.

 Now, today, I teach people how to use meditation to quit drinking, to quit smoking, and to achieve whatever it is they want to achieve.

 So that brings us to this article today.

-In this guide I am going to show you how you can quit drinking with meditation.
+In this guide I am going to show you how to quit drinking with some meditations for alcoholism.
 I’ll share with you the science, my personal insights, and my top exercises that you can use to overcome the addiction.

 By the end of this guide you will see why meditation makes it easy to quit drinking alcohol.